 Only one individual needs to take on that position and be that person for the children.
 So, if you’re that person, congrats on taking on that responsibility.

 You are the pivot.
-When it comes to coping with our kids triggering us, pushing our buttons, or setting us off, the first course of action isn’t to focus on getting the child to modify the behaviour (we’ll get to that later), but rather to work on adjusting our thinking, taking a little step at a time.
+When it comes to coping with our kids triggering us, pushing our buttons, or setting us off, the first course of action isn’t to focus on getting the child to modify the behavior (we’ll get to that later), but rather to work on adjusting our thinking, taking a little step at a time.

 Consider it this way: